JTM-UNCC/Movie_Database/README.md

-Step 2: Click on MySQL and make sure the version is set to 8.0
+Step 2: Click on MySQL and make sure the version is set to 8.0 (You should see it at the top of the screen)